nvidia-holoscan/holohub/tutorials/windows_vm/README.md

 ## Overview

-This tutorial provides a high-level guide on how a Holoscan app can interoperate with a Windows application, while they both run on the same machine.
+This tutorial enables Holoscan and Windows applications to run concurrently on the same machine or node.

 ## Table of Contents